Cars, Community, and Crime

 Sounds like a job for Historical Freakonomics.
 Another way to look at this, of course, is that police, at least in New York City, stopped living in the neighborhoods they patrolled, and in many cases they were the ones who had shifted to car-based patrols, thus distancing themselves from the community.

 This entry was posted on Tuesday, June 22nd, 2010 at 11:55 am and is filed under Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.